 The online catalogue SMB-OPAC contains all monographs acquired by the Kunstbibliothek since 1995, all prior and currently subscribed journals and magazines of the library, as well as articles since January 2004.
 Older titles are being added continuously.

-The catalogue also includes all new publications acquired by the special libraries of the following museums and departments since the summer of 2003:
+The catalogue also includes the complete collections of the library of the Institut für Museumsforschung as well as all new publications acquired by the special libraries of the following museums and departments since the summer of 2003:

 Visitors are welcome to view the collections in the reading rooms of the respective libraries.

 All publications acquired since the summer of 2003 by the reference libraries of the following museums and institutions have also been added to the online catalogue:

 Thanks to a range of digital offers, our 15 collections can be accessed around the clock – and many of the museums can also be explored on a virtual tour outside their opening hours.
 Online offers are continuously being developed and enhanced with fascinating new subject matter.